spiral/docs/broadcast/publish.md

 }
 ```

 In your message, you must specify the topic and the payload to be published.
-The payload can contain any json serializable
+The payload can contain any JSON serializable
 value.

 > You can consume your messages using [WebSockets extension](/broadcast/websockets.md).

 ## Publish from Golang
-Is is possible to use Golang SDK to publish messages.
+It is possible to use the Golang SDK to publish messages.
 Create your service as described [here](/cookbook/golang-library.md)
 or [here](https://roadrunner.dev/docs/beep-beep-service).

-> We are going to create service to publish message to specified topic every second.
+> We are going to create a service to publish a message to the specified topic every second.

-To access broadcast functionality request the `github.com/spiral/broadcast` dependency and instance of `*broadcast.Service`:
+To access broadcast functionality, request the `github.com/spiral/broadcast` dependency and instance of `*broadcast.Service`:

 ```golang
 package demo